NEW PRODUCTS in the offer.

 1. Put on protective equipment (gloves, goggles, older long-sleeved clothing),

-5. Stir a few times with an immersion stick blender, add the fragrance oil and titanium diox ide (through a sieve,
+5. Stir a few times with an immersion stick blender, add the fragrance oil and titanium dioxide (through a sieve,

-SODIUM LACTATE SOAP - TIPS AND TRICKS
+SOAP WITH SODIUM LACTATE – TIPS AND TRICKS

 In this case, however, an exact calculation according to the equation of this reaction is necessary.